Home Uses

 Dry salt therapy involves the use of a halogenerator, which disperses micronized salt particles into a salt room or salt cave.
 This method is inspired by the natural healing properties observed in salt miners and the concept of speleotherapy, where spending time in natural salt chambers has been believed to improve health.
 A salt room or cave is typically lined with Himalayan salt or other types of salt to create a controlled environment for optimal benefits.

-In dry salt therapy, the halogenerator ensures that the concentration of salt particles in the air is maintained at a therapeutic level, allowing users to breathe in the salt and absorb it through their skin.
-This type of halotherapy is particularly useful for alleviating respiratory ailments and skin conditions.
+In dry salt therapy, the halogenerator grinds the salt into very fine particles and it heats the salt to promote negative ion generation.
+The device also usually utilizes a fan to help circulate the air in the room and disperse the salt particles. it ensures that the concentration of salt particles in the air is maintained at a therapeutic level, allowing users to breathe in the salt and absorb it through their skin.

 Wet Salt Therapy